-Perhaps it’s because you can’t actually see the money being exchanged in a credit card transaction (as opposed to cash), but people tend to spend more when they swipe.
-In fact, a recent study found that people spend 12 to 18 percent more when using credit cards instead of cash.
-That means more impulse buys at the counter.
+One strategy to grow your business is to increase your average transaction size.
+Perhaps it’s because you can’t actually see the money being exchanged in a credit card transaction (as opposed to cash), but people tend to spend more when they swipe than when they use cash or check.

 How Can I Accept Credit Card Payments?